 The Service of Nine Lessons with Carols remains the musical highlight of the year and follows broadly the King’s College, Cambridge scheme and features the traditional readings in the King James version, carols for congregation and choral items by the Church Choir which are selected from all periods of composition between medieval and modern.
 Whilst it is important to maintain the tradition, care has to be taken not to turn this into a museum piece and much care is exercised in introducing variations on the form.
 The Congregation may be asked to sing one less well known Carol and the Choir work hard to introduce new Choral settings of Christmas texts (often newly published).

 We need a larger pool of singers to draw on and would be delighted to hear from anyone interested in joining the Choir.
 The commitment is not huge and we are very flexible.

-Choir practice is on Friday night at 7.45, except on the third Friday of the month, from September to July.
+Choir practice is on Friday night at 7.45, except on the first Friday of the month, from September to July.

 A new organ comprising 2 manuals and pedals with 26 speaking stops was built and installed by Kenneth Tickell & Co Ltd of Northampton in 2013/2014.
 It has tracker action, slider soundboards and electric stop and combination actions with a full range of console accessories (divisionals, generals, a stepper system and independent sequencer) and comprises 1,602 pipes.
 The organ case of light European oak was designed to match and blend with existing furniture within the chancel.
 The opening recital was given by the International Concert Organist , Thomas Trotter, on Saturday 31 May 2014.
 The specification (including photographs)can be seen on the National Pipe Organ Register (NPOR) at: www.npor.org.uk/NPORView.html?RI=K01208